BYU Strategy - Marriott School of Business

 **What I Have**

-- Available data: [List]
+- Available data: [List what you found]

-- Data I wish I had: [List]
+- Data I wish I had: [List what's missing]

-- Proxies I could use: [List]
+- Industry averages I could use:

 **Making the Call**

-- Is my approach reasonable given the constraints?
+- Is my proxy reasonable and defensible?

-- Am I being appropriately humble about uncertainty?
+- Am I being transparent about uncertainty?

 Putting It Together